There are many different ways to diagnose ignition problems on a vehicle using a Snap-on lab scope.

 Doing this also helps the fuel burn more efficiently when the vehicle is idle.
 Some BMW models use four or five multiple strikes just to dispel the energy.

-Back on the lab scope, turn on your cursors and take a better look at the timing of the pattern.
+Back on your lab scope, turn on your cursors and take a better look at the timing of the pattern.

-Measure the first strike, because that’s the one you should be most concerned about.
+Measure the first strike, because that’s the one you’re going to be most concerned about.
 In this example we got 1.32 milliseconds, which is well within a good average of one and a half milliseconds.

 And it’s important to make sure that the pattern is straight – anything with a curve would show another issue with the coil.